Reminiscing Nepal tour review

 Were two visits enough?
 Or will I go back to Nepal?
 Picturesque places, traditional architecture, untouched landscapes, and warm smiling faces beckon me again.
 That was the main essence of my Nepal trip.

 As Nepal moves back to normalcy after the Earthquake, it is attracting tourists once again, hence only time will tell.
 The excitement of traveling to a new place is something else, but traveling to the same place and relive the past is more thrilling and really precious to me.
 They say we find ourselves while traveling.
-Hope you found my Nepal tour review interesting and worthwhile to read.
+I hope you found my Nepal tour review interesting and worthwhile to read.

 Do check out HighONHimalayas for all your Himalayan Inspiration.